antazo/ai-python/README.md

 # Azure AI with Python (Cognitive Services)

-Harness Microsoft Azure AI advanced capabilities in a Pythonian way.
-A valid subscription to Azure is needed for your own endpoints.
+Harness Azure AI advanced capabilities in a Pythonian way.
+A valid subscription is needed for your own endpoints.
 The project uses virtual environments, continuous integration pipelines, and containerization as optional.
 This repository is automatically deployed to container registries (Docker Hub and ACR) through GitHub Actions.

 Cognitive services used (so far):